mkarche/social-media-dashboard/README.md

 #### Creating a Toggle Switch Button

-I learned how to create a customized Toggle Switch Button
+I learned how to create a customized Toggle Switch Button.

+NB: It was very challenging to create the Toggle Switch button, I tried with AntDesign and Material UI components, but found limitations for customizing components; So I end up creating my own Toggle Switch button based on some google research.

 ```jsx
 <CheckBoxWrapper>